Kapendev/parin-website/pages/tour.md

 * assets: Contains the assets of the game.
 * web: Used for exporting the game to the web.

-Additionally, an app.d is inside the source folder that looks like this:
+Additionally, an app.d file is inside the source folder that looks like this:

 ```d
 import parin;